Characterizing and Mitigating Flux Crosstalk in Superconducting Qubits-Couplers System

 where $f_{\text{01,max}}$ is the upper sweet spot frequency, $-E_{C}/h$ is the anharmonicity, $d$ is the junction asymmetry, $A_{c}$ is a conversion factor related to the mutual inductance between the $i^{th}$ SQUID loop and the $i^{th}$ flux line, and $V_{\text{ofs,}i}$ is the offset voltage induced by the remnant flux.
 Notably, $A_{c}$ and $V_{\text{ofs,}i}$ are related to the normalized flux of the transmon by $A_{c}(V_{i}-V_{\text{ofs,}i})=\pi\Phi/\Phi_0$ where $\Phi$ is the total flux that traverses the SQUID loop and $\Phi_0$ is the flux quanta.
-The transmon anharmonicities are determined by two-photon excitation measurements.
-The junction asymmetries for both qubits and couplers are based on the nominal design in~\cite{SupMat}.
-Hence, $A_{c}$, $f_{\text{01,max}}$ and $V_{\text{ofs,}i}$ are extracted when fitting the model with the driven spectra in \frefs{fig:coupler}(c) and (f), expressed in voltages from the analog-to-digital converter in-phase channel (ADC-I)~\cite{Sank2025}.
-These parameters map the idle transmon frequency to its corresponding flux bias ~\cite{Koch2007}, and vice versa after flux crosstalk compensation (see~\cite{SupMat} for details).
+The transmon anharmonicity is determined by two-photon excitation measurements.
+The junction asymmetries for both qubits and couplers are based on the nominal design in Sec.
+SI of~\cite{SupMat}.
+Hence, $A_{c}$, $f_{\text{01,max}}$ and $V_{\text{ofs,}i}$ are extracted when fitting the model with the driven spectra in \frefs{fig:coupler}(c) and 2(f), expressed in voltages from the analog-to-digital converter in-phase channel (ADC-I)~\cite{Sank2025}.
+These parameters map the idle transmon frequency to its corresponding flux bias ~\cite{Koch2007}, and vice versa after flux crosstalk compensation (see Sec.
+SIII A in~\cite{SupMat} for details).